Reflexology for Erectile Dysfunction: Pressure Points to Boost Sexual Energy

 1. Kidney Point (K3/KD3)

-Location: Inner side of foot → soft hollow behind ankle bone
+Location: Inner side of foot → soft hollow behind the ankle bone Benefits: Linked with sexual vitality and energy in reflexology.

 2. Bladder Point (BL23 Zone)

-Location: Inner arch → heel to mid-foot
+Location: Inner arch → heel to midfoot Benefits: Eases stress and lower back tension.

 3. Pelvic / Lower Abdomen Reflex Zone

-Location: Heel area → center + inner heel
+Location: Heel area → center + inner heel Benefits: Supports pelvic relaxation and blood flow.

 4. Solar Plexus Point